k1yrix/soberdocs.github.io/md/faq.md

 In order to run Sober you need:
 * CPU: Anything with SSE 4.2 or higher (CPU from 2013+ should be fine)
 * Ram: 4gb, although it might run with less
-* GPU: Vulkan 1.1+ graphics card, check "Q: Is the [GPU here] compatible?" for more info
+* GPU: Vulkan capable graphics card, check "Q: Is the [GPU here] compatible?" for more info*
 * Storage: 1-2gb

+<p class="tiny">[*] Vulkan 1.3 is required for "Future" graphics.<p>

 ## Q: Is the [GPU here] compatible?
 A: If it was made in the last 8 years or so and has Vulkan support either in Mesa or Nvidia drivers, then yes.
 If you're not sure, check [GPUInfo](https://vulkan.gpuinfo.org/) and search your graphics card.
-If it doesn't support Vulkan 1.1 or higher, you can try the `--opengl` argument when launching Sober to force OpenGL, if it still doesn't work, you're out of luck.
+If it doesn't support Vulkan, you can try the `--opengl` argument when launching Sober to force OpenGL, if it still doesn't work, you're out of luck.

 ![Vulkan Supported](../images/vulkaninfo.png)